Ladder99/ladder99/docs/pages/run-ladder99.md

 ![](_images/ladder99-dash-micro.jpg)

 ## Stop Pipeline

-To stop all the Ladder99 services, say
+When you're done, stop all the Ladder99 services with

 ```
 ./l99 stop all